Chaitanya980/Formula-1-Race-Time-Predictor/README.markdown

-# Monaco Grand Prix 2025 Race Time Prediction
+# F1 Grand Prix Winner Prediction System (Monaco Grand Prix 2025)

 This project predicts the race times for drivers in the 2025 Monaco Grand Prix using machine learning techniques, specifically a Gradient Boosting Regressor.
 It leverages historical 2024 Monaco GP data, 2025 qualifying times, weather forecasts, and team performance metrics to make informed predictions.
 The project also incorporates SHAP (SHapley Additive exPlanations) analysis to interpret the model’s predictions and visualize feature importance.
 Various plots are generated to provide insights into the predictions and the factors influencing them.